nodejs/promises/GLOSSARY.md

 //   calls rejection handled with p1
 ```

-Node currently keeps track of extant rejections, and fires
+Node currently [keeps track of extant rejections][rejection-pr], and fires
 `process.on('unhandledRejection')` for any rejections that have not been
 handled at the end of the microtask queue.

 ### Microtask Queue

-The Microtask Queue is a specification-mandated queue of functions to be run
+The Microtask Queue is a [specification-mandated queue][job-queue] of functions
-at the exhaustion of a JavaScript stack.
-Promises feed into this queue: settled
+to be run at the exhaustion of a JavaScript stack.
+Promises feed into this
-promises will enqueue a task to run handlers as they are added, pending promises
+queue: settled promises will enqueue a task to run handlers as they are added,
-with handlers will enqueue a task to run handlers when the promise settles.
-Other
+pending promises with handlers will enqueue a task to run handlers when the
-language-level features, like `Object.observe`, also feed into this queue.
+promise settles.
+Other language-level features, like `Object.observe`, also
+feed into this queue.

 Currently this queue is opaque to Node.
 Node is not notified when new
 microtasks are queued, and Node may only tell V8 to run all of the microtasks